FrancesCoronel/personal-website-v3/site/content/adventures/2014-11-10-magnifying-the-bootcamp-research-experience.md

   * rates accelerators, tech-related books, software, accelerators, venture capitalists, development schools (aka coding bootcamps), etc. based on reviews
   * has a [leaderboard](//schools.techendo.com/leaderboard) for the top "Development Schools"
     * according to Techendo, [HackReactor is number one](//schools.techendo.com/schools/hack-reactor)
-    * …however, this is only based on 10 positive reviews, so still needs some more data
+    * ...however, this is only based on 10 positive reviews, so still needs some more data

 [![Firehose
 Project](//fvcproductions.files.wordpress.com/2014/11/screenshot-2014-11-09-20-46-58.png?w=676)](//fvcproductions.files.wordpress.com/2014/11/screenshot-2014-11-09-20-46-58.png)